DaveOke/ParadoxHassMQTT/README.md

 4. Add mqtt section to your configuration.yaml.
 Use autodiscovery option
 5. Once this app is run, you should now see your paradox modules as sensors in HomeAssistant

+Optional: You can use forever/forever-service to install this as a system service.

 # Configuration

 Configuration sample: